spdk/spdk/examples/nvme/fio_plugin/README.md

 any point in time.
 You can control how many zones fio will keep in an open state by using the ``--max_open_zones`` option.

-The SPDK/NVMe fio io-engine will set a default value if you do not provide one.
+If you use a fio version newer than 3.26, fio will automatically detect and set the proper value.
+If you use an old version of fio, make sure to provide the proper --max_open_zones value yourself.

 ## Maximum Active Zones